anandtoshniwal/shippo_platforms_api/README.md

 This module provides integration with the Shippo API for managing merchant accounts, shipments, labels, and tracking.
 It includes methods for creating and updating merchant accounts, managing carrier accounts, creating shipments, generating labels, retrieving rates, and tracking shipments.

+## Installation

+1. Download the using composer or clone it from the repository.
+2. If cloned, place the module in the `modules/custom` directory of your Drupal installation.

 ## Configuration

 1. Obtain API credentials from Shippo.